Firzam/helm-chart/README.md

 ## Changelog

 deno-webserver:
-- 0.2.1
+- 0.3.0
   - Use release variable to create deploy
-  - Change deno-webserver image to `codebuds/micro-symfony-webserver:0.2.1`
+  - Change deno-webserver image to `codebuds/deno-webserver:1.5.1`
+  - Know issue:
+    - mariadb container might failed to create (Will be fixed in next release)
 - 0.2.0
   - Add GitHub action to create release
   - Add GitPage